October is National Bullying Prevention Month, making it a perfect time to really dig into what to do about bullying.

 I also wanted to shine a light on the good that people were doing.

-I had a theory that if we choose to focus on and share the good things, the positive things would become so normal, that it would be the negative things that would stand out in our news feeds.
+I had a theory that if you choose to focus on and share the good things, the positive things would become so normal, that it would be the negative things that would stand out in your news feeds.

 They would seem out of context and strange, rather than the other way around.